Skyrat-SS13/Vesta.Bay/docs/CODE_OF_CONDUCT.md

 * Low-effort comments. (“Cringe”, “Bad”, “No lmao”)
 * Derogatory comments/Personal Attacks.
 * Trolling.
-* Inappropriate content.
-	* ERP verbs/Fetish content falls under this.
-These features will not be considered.
 * Comments on pull requests not addressing technical or code-related issues.
 	* Comments expressing dissatisfaction with a pull request’s features should be communicated/debated on Discord.
 The GitHub PR page is for discussing technical aspects of the PR.
-Balance change discussion should be kept to the #dev-public-discussion and #dev-discussion channels rather than GitHub.
+Balance change discussion should be kept to the #bay-dev channels rather than GitHub, permitting you have access to the discord.
 	* The same rule applies to sprite, sound, or map contributions, though the rule will be applied more leniently here.
 	* The following are exempt from this rule:
 		* The PR's author(s).